 Steve is a founding member and Project Manager for Shanghai Low.
-An award-winning actor, director, designer, and playwright who has lived and worked in Chicago for over two decades, he is currently a Goodman Theatre Creative Partner, an ensemble member of Pine Box Theater - formerly the Artistic Director of the Next Theatre in Evanston, and an Artistic Associate with the Organic Theater.
+An award-winning actor, director, designer, and playwright who has lived and worked in Chicago for over three decades, he is currently a Goodman Theatre Creative Partner - formerly the Artistic Director of the Next Theatre in Evanston, and an Artistic Associate with the Organic Theater.
+In 2016, he was awarded a Lunt-Fontanne Fellowship by the Ten Chimneys Foundation.

 Steve began adapting literary works in 1990 - both by himself, in a longtime writing partnership with British director Charley Sherman, then with Shanghai Low.
 Credits include his own adaptations of Lewis Carroll’s THE HUNTING OF THE SNARK (Next Lab), John W. Campbell's WHO GOES THERE (Organic), and Hemingway’s THE OLD MAN AND THE SEA (Next).
 He and Sherman collaborated on Clive Barker's IN THE FLESH (Organic - Jeff Citation for Adaptation), William Gibson's BURNING CHROME (Next - Jeff Nomination, 2 After Dark Awards, including Adaptation), Barker’s SON OF CELLULOID (Next), and H.G.
 Wells’ SCIENTIFIC ROMANCES (Next).
 Credits with SLT include Conan Doyle’s SIGN OF THE FOUR (Apple Tree Theatre).